buttso/weblogic-with-arquillian/README.md

       <scope>test</scope>
     </dependency>

-Another test resource file **arquillian.xml** is used to define settings for the container adapters to use.
-The target WebLogic Server instance is defined below.
-For the arquillian-wls-remote-12.1.2 adapter, being a remote adapter that is managed independently of the test execution, the server must be running before the testing takes place.
+To define where the server is running and how to connect to it, another test resource file **arquillian.xml** is used to define settings for the container adapters to use.
+The details of the target WebLogic Server instance are shown below.

+For the **arquillian-wls-remote-12.1.2 adapter**, being a remote adapter that is managed independently of the test executions, the server must be running before the testing takes place.
+The remote server can be also local to the environment where the tests are being run.

+The **arquillian-wls-managed-12.1.2 adapter** can also be used to control the lifecyle of a local WebLogic Server instance, starting it as part of the test executiona nd stopping it when the tests are complete.

     <?xml version="1.0"?>
     <arquillian